Configurable Http Clients

 .build();

-The Python SDK requires that your HTTP Client class must have a session
+The Python SDK requires that your HTTP Client class must have a session and a timeout attribute. session refers to the Session Object from the requests library.

 class CustomHttpClient: